meghanam42/Drone-Allocation-Application/README.md

 # Drone-Allocation-Application

 ## Installation Instructions:
 As this Drone Allocation application uses an embedded SQL database, there is no need to install pip etc. You can simply run it using your chosen IDE.
+However, this application has been created using Python 2.7, so please remember to run this application using this version of Python.

 ## Information:
 This application was created as a part of a university course.
 The drone allocation application basically allows users to help keep track of drones around certain areas of New Zealand.
 Within it, one can: